pinga-lab/Eq_Layer-Toeplitz/README.md

 satisfactorily upward- and downward-continuing gravity data.
 Our results show very small border effects and noise amplification compared to those produced by the classical approach in the Fourier domain.
-Besides, they show that while the running time of our method is $\approx 30.9$ seconds for processing N = 1, 000, 000 observations, the fast equivalent-layer technique spent $\approx 46.8$ seconds with N = 22, 500.
-A test with field data from Caraj{\'a}s Province, Brazil, illustrates the low computational cost of our method to process a large data set composed of N = 250, 000 observations.
+Besides, they show that while the running time of our method is nearly 30.9 seconds for processing N = 1,000,000 observations, the fast equivalent-layer technique spent approximately 46.8 seconds with N = 22,500.
+A test with field data from Carajás Province, Brazil, illustrates the low computational cost of our method to process a large data set composed of N = 250,000 observations.

 ![](manuscript/Fig/Figure2.png)

-**Figure 1:** *floating points to estimate the parameter vector using the fast equivalent layer with Siqueira et al.'s method and our approach versus the numbers of observation points varyig from N = 5000 to N = 1000000 with $50$ iterations.
+**Figure 1:** *floating points to estimate the parameter vector using the fast equivalent layer with Siqueira et al.'s method and our approach versus the numbers of observation points varyig from N = 5,000 to N = 1,000,000 with 50 iterations.
 The number of operations is drastically decreased.*